 Are we required to go to mediation?

-walk you through all of the steps involved leading up to mediation and
+Many counties require the parties attend mediation before they are allowed to have a hearing before the judge.
+Your Alpharetta divorce lawyer can walk you through all of the steps involved leading up to mediation and the hearing.

 What is a settlement agreement?